Welcome Aboard!

 Conclusion: A student considering a career in engineering, engineering technology, or as a technician should carefully investigate these differences and make a career decision based on what sounds like the most exciting and rewarding choice.

-If you are curious, enjoy solving problems (even if there is no guarantee that a solution exists), struggling through puzzles, playing with math, working with your hands (and feet), working with computers, tend to find yourself so absorbed and focused that you forget what time it is, or any combination thereof, then you want to be a physics major!
+If you are curious, enjoy solving problems (even if there is no guarantee that a solution exists), struggling through puzzles, playing with math, working with your hands (and feet), working with computers, tend to find yourself so absorbed and focused that you forget what time it is, or any combination thereof, then you want to be an engineering physics major!

 There are several methods of receiving credit for prior work.